Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 Please accept our humble obeisances.
 All glories to Sri Sri Guru and Gauranga.

-In honor of Srila Gurudeva's tirobhava, which this year, 2017, is December 11th & 12th around the world, we are sending and excerpt of Srila Gurudeva's beautiful lecture on Verse Seven of Vilap-kusumanjali.
-There, Srila Gurudeva teaches the process of attaining the lotus feet of Srimati Radhika through bhajana filled with moods of separation.
+The following is an excerpt of Srila Gurudeva's beautiful lecture on Verse Seven of Vilap-kusumanjali.
+Srila Gurudeva teaches the process of attaining the lotus feet of Srimati Radhika through bhajana filled with moods of separation.
 At the beginning of this excerpt, he explains that our success in such bhajana depends on our feelings of gratitude and separation from Sri Guru.

 Your aspiring servants,

 There are two kinds of bhajana.
 The first is in vipralambha-lila, and that is performed by chanting and remembering the pastimes of separation.
 The second is in sambhoga-lila, and it is performed by remembering the pastimes of meeting.
 Although the gopis and Vrajavasis always like to meet with Krsna, He plays in such a manner that they will enjoy vipralambha-rasa.
 The sadhaka cultivates vipralambha-bhava, thinking, "I am not seeing Krsna, I am not seeing Srimati Radhika, I am not seeing Vraja, I am not seeing anything!"
 He should always feel separation, as Raghunatha dasa Gosvami has shown here – separation from Krsna and especially from Srimati Radhika.